Dr. Matthew Ford

 As a veterinarian Dr. Ford enjoys surgery as well as medical cases, and has developed a special interest in rabbit medicine and surgery.
 He is a member of the House Rabbit Society and loves helping the small furry creatures.

-Areas of interest: snowmobiling, skiing, hiking and bird watching.
-He is also an incurable Boston Celtics fan!
+Areas of interest: snowmobiling, hiking, birdwatching; also an incurable fan of the Boston Celtics!

 Dr. Catherine Gagner